Turb0Yoda/DumpsterFire/README.md

 # DumpsterFire Toolset

+- This is a quick fork to make a playbook that can be run automagically, as the current auto-dumpsterfire function is broken.
+I do not know if/when it'll be updated, as the author of this has had to put this project on hold for now.

 DumpsterFire Toolset - "Security Incidents In A Box!"

 (Update 05/27/2020: Yes, I'll be migrating all of my Github projects to Python3 over the summer of 2020.)